polinate/project_big_data/README.md

 6. Enter username = gpadmin and password = pivotal into the authorization form on the main page of the airflow

 7. Add connection to airflow: Go to Admin and click on the button "Connection".
-Write connection id = postgres_default, login = test, password = test, host = db, port = 5432 and click "Save"!
+Write connection id = gp_conn, login = test, password = test, host = db, port = 5432 and click "Save"!

 8. Activate Dag "prepare_data" (move the toggle switch "prepare_data" to the on position)